firebase/extensions/firestore-send-email/README.md

 * Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

 * SMTP connection URI: A URI representing an SMTP server that this extension can use to deliver email.
-PLease note SMTP providers typically include ports `25`, `2525` and `587`.
-As port `25` is potentially blocked for security reasons, our recommendation would be to use the most recent `587` port for any integrations.
+Please note, port 25 is blocked by Google Cloud Platform, we recommend using port 587 for smtp connections.
+If you're using the smtps protocol, we recommend using port 465.

 * Email documents collection: What is the path to the collection that contains the documents used to build and send the emails?